CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies its domain (C#/.NET backend), lists specific technologies and patterns covered, and includes an explicit 'Use when' clause with natural trigger terms.
-The only minor concern is the use of 'Master' at the beginning which reads slightly like marketing language, but the rest of the description is concrete and well-structured.
+This is a strong skill description that clearly identifies its domain (C#/.NET backend), lists specific technologies and patterns, and includes an explicit 'Use when' clause with relevant triggers.
+The main weakness is the slightly broad scope ('enterprise applications', 'API architectures') which could overlap with other backend skills, and the use of 'Master' as a leading verb which reads more as marketing language than a concrete action.
+Overall it performs well across all dimensions.

 DimensionReasoningScore